18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 #### How should I claim air or Amtrak booked outside of Concur
 Any airfare or Amtrak tickets booked outside of Concur are *at your own risk* and may not be approved.
 If you are seeking reimbursement for personally booked airfare or Amtrak, you must choose **Other - Miscellaneous** as the expense description, and in the comments section under **Show other details**, you must provide a justification as to why it was not possible for you to book your travel via Concur or AdTrav.

+#### How can I get reimbursed for professional liability insurance?

+Supervisors may be reimbursed for up to half the cost of professional liability insurance, up to $150.
+In order to claim reimbursement, get an email from your supervisor approving the amount of you reimbursement you intend to claim and send it to tts-travelauths@gsa.gov.
+Then, create a [miscellaneous voucher](#how-do-I-create-a-local-or-miscellaneous-voucher) in [Concur](travel.gsa.gov) and [attach the receipt](#attaching-receipts) you recieved after purchasing the insurance.

 #### How should I claim local transportation expenses?